MateoLeon44/TorreTechnicalTest/README.md

 - The project uses Angular11 (Javascript framework) as front end with material design, Typescript, HTML and SCSS
 - The project uses Express.js (Node.js framework) as backend with MongoDb as database and Jest.js for the tests

+## Algorithm implementation

+The algorithm implemented to search for the best fit of a job requires more data than what can be seen in the search/people endpoint.
+Because of this, I need to retrieve the data from the bios/$username endpoint.
+This makes the algorithm slow, which takes about 20 seconds, the rest of them are simply O(N).

 ## How to run the project locally

 1. Clone the repository